-The Survivors' Program addresses the needs of families of homicide and vehicular homicide victims.
-The program serves 14 counties in Southeast Iowa.
-This independent program addresses the immediate and long-term needs of those impacted in felony death cases (whether or not charges are filed), such as murder suicides, unsolved, or acquitted cases.
+The Survivors' Program addresses the needs of violent crime victims and the families and friends of homicide and vehicular homicide victims.
+The program serves 14 counties in Southeast Iowa and has offices in Linn, Benton, and Jefferson Counties.
+This program addresses the immediate and long-term needs of those impacted by violent crime including felony death cases (whether or not charges are filed).

-The Survivors' Program employees are certified through the Iowa Organization for Victim Assistance and members of the Linn County Child Death Review Team, the Iowa Death Investigators Association (IHIA) and the International Homicide Investigators Association.
+The Survivors' Program employees are certified through the Iowa Organization for Victim Assistance and are members of the Linn County Child Death Review Team, and the Iowa Death Investigators Association (IHIA).

 Survivor Link is an opportunity to link those who have experienced the death of their loved one due to murder or a vehicular homicide.
 Many people benefit from talking to others that can relate, or are at different places in the grieving process.
 If you are interested in receiving the support of a peer, please contact email@example.com.